-EuroVelo Web Strategy
+Page 2 - EuroVelo Web Strategy

-The ECF have developed a strategy for EuroVelo-related websites, which is based on the principle of subsidiarity by providing information at the most appropriate level.
+The ECF have developed a strategy for EuroVelo-related websites, which is based on the idea of subsidiarity or providing information at the most appropriate level.
 With a network of over 70,000 km stretching across the entire continent it would be difficult for the ECF to keep on top of all the developments being made on the network at a local level.
-The European strategy therefore is to provide an overview at a European level of the entire EuroVelo network and each route and then provide links to the sources of more detailed information at a national or regional level.
+The strategy therefore is to provide an overview at a European level of the entire EuroVelo network and each route and then provide links to the sources of more detailed information at a national or regional level.